How to get from Barcelona Airport to City Center & back – A Local’s Guide

 Transport OptionPriceDurationDeparture FrequencyDeparture from

-Aerobus6.75 €ca. 35 MinutesEvery 5 - 10 MinutesTerminal 1 & 2
+Aerobus€7.45 one way / €12.85 round tripca.
+35 MinutesEvery 5 - 10 MinutesTerminal 1 & 2

-Bus Line 46/ Night Busfrom €1.22 (with T-Casual Ticket) or included in Hola BCN Ticket & Barcelona Cardca.
+Bus Line 46/ Night BusFrom €1.30 per trip (with T-Casual ticket) or included in Hola BCN ticket & Barcelona Cardca.
 40 - 55 MinutesEvery 15 - 20 MinutesTerminal 1 & 2

-Trainfrom €1.22 (with T-Casual Ticket) or included in Hola BCN Ticket & Barcelona Cardca.
+TrainFrom €1.30 per trip (with T-Casual ticket) or included in Hola BCN ticket & Barcelona Cardca.
 25 MinutesEvery 30 MinutesTerminal 2

-Metrofrom 5.50 € or included in Hola BCN Ticket & Barcelona Cardca.
+MetroFrom €5.90 or included in the Hola BCN Ticket & Barcelona Cardca.
 30 Minutes or moreEvery 4 - 7 MinutesTerminal 1 & 2

-Taxica.
-30 - 35€ca. 20 - 30 MinutesAny timeTerminal 1 & 2
+Taxica. € 30 - 45ca.
+20 - 30 MinutesAny timeTerminal 1 & 2

-Private Transferfrom 40 €ca. 20 - 30 MinutesAny timeTerminal 1 & 2
+Private Transferfrom € 40ca.
+20 - 30 MinutesAny timeTerminal 1 & 2

 BARCELONA INFO BOX

-Where to stay in Barcelona: Hotel Santa Marta (Great hotel in the center near attractions & beach) or W Barcelona (Luxury option directly at the beach)
+Where to stay in Barcelona: Hotel Santa Marta (Great hotel in the center near attractions & beach) or W Barcelona (luxury option directly at the beach)

 The most popular activities & tours in Barcelona